AlgebraicJulia/GATlab.jl/docs/src/concepts/overview.md

 # For Catlab users

-Gatlab is a refactoring of the core GAT system in Catlab.
-There are three main differences between the Gatlab GAT system and the Catlab GAT system, in addition to a variety of new features enabled by these differences.
+GATlab is a refactoring of the core GAT system in Catlab.
+There are three main differences between the GATlab GAT system and the Catlab GAT system, in addition to a variety of new features enabled by these differences.

 ## 1. Models as values